LennaHammer/LennaHammer.github.io/_posts/2024-01-25-Coq-Cheatsheet.md

 - Firstly, we can construct a proposition expression directly by writing a long nested mathematical expression, but for ease of use, the system provides another simple way of writing proofs, which is the interactive proof mode.
 In this mode, we can write proofs step by step using commands called Tactics.
 The most basic command is "apply", which is used when we have a fact A, applying a rule "A->B", implemented as a function in this system, will produce a new fact B, which may be what we want.
 During the evolution of the version, Coq offers new different commands for a similar purpose with slight differences that are, however, translated to the same underlying program to be checked.
 In this way, when thinking about the process of proof, we only need to care about the steps we are doing, ignoring the specific commands used in the program.
 And for a goal, we only need one most powerful version of commands that we know well in order to perform each type of proof step.

 - Secondly, the most confusing thing about the interactive proof mode of this system is that it's written backward, which means that when you start a proof, the goal is shown on the screen with the hypothesis viewed as local variables above the goal, and the commands given by the user are applied by default to the goal instead of the input arguments as the usual programming language.
-For example, for the fact "A/\\B" in the goal, we apply the constructor of "/\\", which is "A->B->A/\\B", replacing the goal with two new subgoals A and B to be proved later.
+For example, for the fact "A/\\B" in the goal, applying the constructor of "/\\", which is "A->B->A/\\B", will replace the goal with two new subgoals A and B to be proved later.
 Yes, when we construct a predicate, it disappears because of the backward proof.
 During the proof, the goal is implicit in the context, making the program code hard to read unless you run it step by step again in this system.
 So in my suggestion, as we usually do when writing a math proof, write the program forward, and label the subgoal explicitly for the variables produced in the code.

 - Thirdly, the most commonly used logical systems in everyday life are propositional and predicate logic, which can be easily translated from natural language.
 Propositional logic includes logical connectives such as 'and', 'or', 'not', and 'implies', while predicate logic involves quantifiers such as 'for all' and 'exists', and predicates such as 'equal to' and 'greater than'.
 They also contain several rules for evaluating expressions.
 However, Coq uses a dependent type system that, though looks different, is isomorphic to the traditional logic system.
 In Coq, commands are applied directly to the type system rather than the logic.
 There are two approaches to addressing this gap: translating the logical expression to the type system and using the corresponding commands, or selecting commands directly for each logical connective or quantifier without knowledge of how these logical operations are implemented in the type system.
 The following paragraphs will utilize the second approach.